isaiahpfisher/web-server/README.md

-A simple web server written in Python, with an emphasis on testing, exception handling, and security.
+A simple multi-threaded web server written in Python, with an emphasis on testing, exception handling, and security.

+## Potentional improvements for the future:

+- Respect KEEP-ALIVE connections
+- Process POST requests
+- Use a configuration file for settings